 Within 5 school days of the recommendation for long term suspension, a hearing will be held to make a final determination about the disciplinary action proposed.
 The student will be suspended pending the results of the hearing.
 At the hearing, the school administrator, or designee will present the information relied on to support the recommended disciplinary action; the student will be given an opportunity to fully respond to that information; the student's parent or guardian shall be present and the student may be represented by an attorney; and the student may present any information that he/she wants considered.
 In most cases, the Head of School will act as the impartial decision maker at this hearing.
-In cases where the Head of School cannot serve as the impartial decision maker, an impartial decision maker will be appointed by the Head of School to hear all of the information presented and make a final decision about the proposed disciplinary action.
-Within 2 school days after the hearing, the decision maker will notify the parent in writing of the final determination and reason for that determination.
+In cases where the Head of School cannot serve as the impartial decision maker, an impartial decision maker will be appointed by the Head of School to hear all of the information presented and make a final decision maker will notify the parent in writing of the final determination and reason for that determination.